Know who you are dealing with

 Purchases made away from the seller’s permanent place of

-business and over $25, may be subject to federal and state laws allowing you to
+business and over $25, may allow you to

 cancel the purchase within three business days.